Klagarge/BachelorThesis-OTSecurity/02-main/03-analysis.typ

 Wired communication will be carried out using Modbus, a widely used protocol in #gls("ot") systems, which aligns with the brief for this thesis.

 For the Replay attack on a wireless control or sensor, the idea is to use the #gls("flipper") to record and replay a message.
 This attack will be performed only on the physical layer.
-The #gls("flipper") can only execute such ab attack on basic wireless protocols, as it cannot perform a replay attack on frequency hopping protocols.
+The #gls("flipper") can only execute such an attack on basic wireless protocols, as it cannot perform a replay attack on frequency hopping protocols.
 The wireless protocol must employ #gls("ook"), #gls("ask") (with 270 or 650 kHz Bandwidth) or #gls("2fsk") modulation.
 Consequently, protocols like Zigbee or DigiMesh are not suitable for this attack and were not explored in depth.

 #gls("wmbus") is a single canal #gls("2gfsk") protocol, is well-suited for replay attacks using the #gls("flipper").
 Given that typical #gls("wmbus") T-mode application include electricity or water meters, incorporating such meters into the simulation would be relevant with a replay attack targeting these devices. \